DUI Defense Lawyers Serving The Pittsburgh Area

-- Second offense: A second DUI in Pennsylvania will be graded as either an ungraded misdemeanor or misdemeanor of the 1st degree, depending on your blood alcohol level.
-The maximum penalty can be anywhere between 6 months and 5 years in jail, a $10,000.00 fine and an 18 month license suspension.
+- Second offense: A second DUI in Pennsylvania will be graded as either an ungraded misdemeanor or misdemeanor of the first degree, depending on your blood alcohol level.
+The maximum penalty can be anywhere between 6 months and 5 years in jail, a $10,000 fine and an 18-month license suspension.

-- Third offense: A third DUI offense will be graded as either a 2nd or 1st degree misdemeanor, depending on your blood alcohol level.
-The maximum penalty can be anywhere from 2 to 5 years in jail, a $10,000.00 fine, and an 18 month loss of license.
+- Third offense: A third DUI offense will be graded as either a second or first-degree misdemeanor, depending on your blood alcohol level.
+The maximum penalty can be anywhere from 2 to 5 years in jail, a $10,000 fine and an 18-month loss of license.

-- Fourth and subsequent offense: A fourth of subsequent offense is a 1st degree misdemeanor and carries a maximum penalty of 5 years in jail, a $10,000.00 fine and an 18-month license suspension.
+- Fourth and subsequent offense: A fourth of subsequent offense is a first-degree misdemeanor and carries a maximum penalty of 5 years in jail, a $10,000 fine and an 18-month license suspension.

 Because of the seriousness of the charges and implications a conviction may have on your reputation and ability to make a living, it is crucial that you speak to an attorney.
-A DUI attorney from Bowers & Fawcett, LLC can explain the law and make sure that your rights have not been violated.
+A DUI attorney from Bowers Fawcett & Hurst, LLC, can explain the law and make sure that your rights have not been violated.
 We can investigate and potentially challenge the following issue: